black-parrot/black-parrot/docs/accelerator_guide.md

 **Commands to Run Accelerator Demos**

 Clone the latest repo and follow the getting started page to run the general tests.
 For accelerator tests, to run vector_dot_product example, run the following command in bp_top/syn:

 ```
-make build_dump.v sim_dump.v  SUITE=bp-tests PROG=streaming_accelerator_demo CFG=e_bp_multicore_1_accelerator_cfg
+make build.v sim.v  SUITE=bp-tests PROG=streaming_accelerator_demo CFG=e_bp_multicore_1_accelerator_cfg
 ```

 **Accelerator API**

 Considering BlackParrot memory address map, defined in the [platform guide](platform_guide.md), accelerators CSRs can be mapped into MMIO space (16 MB of MMIO space for each coherent and streaming accelerator).

 Some basic APIs such as bp_set_mmio_csr, bp_get_mmio_csr, and dma_cpy functions are defined in the BlackParrot bare-metal library, lib_perch, located at bp_common/test/src/perch.
 Other required functions can be added to the library based on the accelerator functionality.
 The base address for each accelerator, accelerator ID, and also a list of each accelerator CSRs can be defined in the library.

 Example for sw program: